Aryam14/Aryam14/README.md

 - 👋 Hi, I’m @Aryam14
-- 👀 I’m interested in Proograming
+- 👀 I’m interested in Programing
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C/C++,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me e-mail: aryamjuneja@gmail.com